 The washcloths do fray if you cut them.
 I’m okay with this.
 If you aren’t and have some sewing skills it is pretty simple to sew the edges to prevent fraying.

-I keep my used face wipes in a lidded container (tupperware) on the bathroom counter.
+I keep my used face wipes in a lidded container (tupperware or glass) on the bathroom counter.
 The lid isn’t a necessity.
 I just use it to hide the mess.
 In fact, I never fully close the lid on the container.
 I just rest the lid in an offset position which leaves about an inch of open space on one side.
 This is to allow air to circulate, which should prevent mold.
 I’ve now done this a few weeks and have not had any mold issues.

 Speaking of mold, it’s important to use distilled water since that also works in preventing mold.
 Don’t ask me why or how (beats me), but for some reason it works.
 If you do not use distilled water, it’s at your own risk, and you are more likely to develop issues.